robmurrer/leatherback-extensions/README.md

 By no means this is a stable extension project but it can serve as a great reference for those that want to develop something similar.

+Big issues:
+matching the actions to the right scale
+Do not know if in IsaacLab it is using the Mean Actions

 ## Installation

 **Step 1** - Go to the isaacsim root installation, (a.k.a where the python.sh is)